-Twenty-three councils, one more than last year (Botany Bay), all located in the Sydney metropolitan area receive the "safety net" minimum entitlement.
-The council areas on the per capita minimum of \$20.01 are: Botany Bay, Burwood, Canada Bay, Hornsby, Hills, Hunters Hill, Hurstville, Kogarah, Ku-ring-gai, Lane Cove, Leichhardt, Manly, Mosman, North Sydney, Pittwater, Randwick, Rockdale, Ryde, Strathfield, Sutherland, Warringah, Willoughby, and Woollahra.
+Twenty-three councils, the same number as last year, all located in the Sydney metropolitan area receive the "safety net" minimum entitlement.
+The council areas on the per capita minimum of \$20.11 are: Botany Bay, Burwood, Canada Bay, Hornsby, Hills, Hunters Hill, Hurstville, Kogarah, Ku-ring-gai, Lane Cove, Leichhardt, Manly, Mosman, North Sydney, Pittwater, Randwick, Rockdale, Ryde, Strathfield, Sutherland, Warringah, Willoughby, and Woollahra.

-Local Roads Component - 2011-12
+Local Roads Component - 2012-13

 The local roads component was calculated according to principles agreed to with local government and consistent with the national principles.
-The formula, originally developed by the RTA, is based on each council's proportion of local road and bridge length, as well as resident population numbers.
+The formula, originally developed by Roads and Maritime Services, is based on each council's proportion of local road and bridge length, as well as resident population numbers.